Radioactive Material License Support — NRC & Agreement State Applications and Audits

 Radiation safety program development

-Written procedures, training programs, dose-monitoring protocols, emergency response, and QA — built to the specific license you're applying for.
+Written procedures, training programs, dose-monitoring protocols, emergency response plans, and QA documentation — built to the specific license you are applying for or maintaining.

 License types supported

-Smaller facilities with limited radioactive materials use — standalone imaging centers and similar.
+Facilities with limited radioactive materials use and possession quantities — standalone imaging centers with single-modality nuclear medicine or PET.

-Larger programs with PET/CT, nuclear medicine, and therapeutic applications.
+Broader programs encompassing PET/CT, nuclear medicine imaging, and therapeutic radiopharmaceutical applications.

 Regulatory framework

-NRC 10 CFR Part 35 in NRC-regulated states; Agreement State regulations in FL, MD, VA, CA, and NV.
-We handle direct correspondence with the regulator on your behalf.
+NRC 10 CFR Part 35 in NRC-agreement-state jurisdictions; Agreement State regulations in FL, MD, VA, DC, CA, NV, PA, NY, NJ, and DE.
+We handle direct correspondence with the regulator on your behalf throughout the application, amendment, and renewal processes.

 FAQ

-Typically 3–6 months from submission.
-Thorough, complete applications move faster — that's our lane.
+Typically 3–6 months from submission to license issuance.
+Thorough, complete applications with no deficiencies move fastest — complete submission is where we focus our preparation effort.

-Facility info, equipment specs, authorized-user qualifications, radiation safety program details, training plans, and facility layout.
+Facility information, equipment specifications, authorized-user qualifications and training records, proposed radiation safety program details, and facility layout drawings.

-Yes — amendment requests, supporting documentation, and regulator coordination.
+Yes — we prepare amendment requests and supporting documentation, and manage the regulator correspondence from submission through approval.

 Do you provide ongoing support after the license is issued?

-Yes — renewals, amendments, and day-to-day compliance support.
+Yes — periodic audits, amendments, renewals, and day-to-day compliance support as needed.

 Ready to get started?